Wellbeing activities, workshop and courses descriptors

 This workshop will look at some of the common causes of anxiety, understand what's happening in our body when we feel anxious and learn some tools and strategies to help us manage our symptoms.

-In this first workshop we will explore what affects our levels of self-esteem and how it can affect our daily life.
+In this workshop we will explore what affects our levels of self-esteem and how it can impact our daily life.
 It will include looking at different tools you can use to improve the way we view ourselves and build our confidence.

 Coping with Low Mood (1.5 hours on-line or 2 hours in-person)